bocoup/web-platform-contribution-guide/src/governance.rst

 The W3C working groups oversee and are leading the charge on technologies like SVG, CSS, :term:`ARIA`, Web Driver, Generic Sensors, Web XR, Web Payments, Gamepad and UI Events.

+CSS WG
+^^^^^^

+The CSS WG is a working group at the W3C.
+CSS Specifications have levels instead of versions, and are backwards compatible.
+The people working on CSS decided at some point that each CSS technology should have levels.
+CSS 1 was the beginning.
+Both CSS1 and CSS2 were monolithic specifications defining all of CSS features at that level.
+After CSS2, the CSS WG started modularizing the specification by technology.
+New specifications that built on top of CSS2 technologies became modules at level 3.
+Then all new CSS technologies that got started after CSS2 started with level 1.
+So some CSS technologies are at level 1 (e.g., CSS Variables Level 1) while others are at level 5 (e.g., Media Queries Level 5) at the time of this writing.
+For this reason, we don’t talk about "CSS3" or "CSS4".
+We use the general term "CSS" and refer to individual technologies at their different levels.

+ARIA
+^^^^

+:term:`ARIA` (Accessible Rich Internet Applications) is a collection of standards developed by several working groups at the W3C that deal with accessibility of web technologies, mainly assistive technologies like screen readers.

 WHATWG and HTML
 ~~~~~~~~~~~~~~~